lalicia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 32: May 26, 2022
+**Today's Progress**: Day 30/31 of SoC Bootcamp, mindset, guest talk from Will Peaches SoC Director, recap of hosting databases on Heroku and connecting with node.js

+**Thoughts on the day at bootcamp:**
+- So today was better.
+The entire day was basically a recap of what we did yesterday, but stripping bits out to focus on individually.
+I needed this - I think we all did - and now I have a much better conceptual understanding of the moving parts
+- This morning's mindset session looked at GROW and Humble Enquiry methods for personal growth and development.
+Not gonna lie, Humble Enquiry sounded slightly like one of the circles of hell to me; would I try it if someone asked me to?
+Sure.
+Would I invite it upon myself?
+Absolutely not lol  If I need help I want help, not an echo chamber.
+I have enough racing thoughts, I don't need any adding in
+- Then we had a talk from Will Peaches about designing data for making business decisions, which was really interesting.
+I wish it had been longer as I think he could easily have filled more time, but yeah

+**Thoughts on the 'coding':**
+- Redoing some of the things from yesterday felt better today, having had the space and taken a step back with a much slower paced recap and more understanding of what I was trying to actually achieve
+- Tonight I worked on refactoring a couple of my model functions and route handlers so that they talked to the database instead of the in-memory data, and I got them to work!
+One of them took me approcximately ages lol  but I got there in the end and I feel like it stretched my javascript skills as well as my very new budding SQL abilities.
+Such a good feeling getting things to work

 ### Day 30/31: May 24/25, 2022
 **Today's Progress**: Day 30/31 of SoC Bootcamp, more PostgreSQL, guest talk from Ricky Birtles on Cyber Security, databases on Heroku, putting it all together